ilayc11/Leetcode/Readme.md

 21\.
 Merge Two Sorted Lists\
 26\.
 Remove Duplicates From Sorted Array\
 27\.
 Remove Element\
+28\.
+Find the Index of the First Occurrence in a String\
 169\.
 Majority Element\
 217\.
 Contains Duplicate\
 Medium -\